-MENTONE, JANUARY 7, 1874

-MY DEAR MOTHER, - I received yesterday two most charming letters - the nicest I have had since I left - December 26th and January 1st: this morning I got January 3rd.

-Into the bargain with Marie, the American girl, who is grace itself, and comes leaping and dancing simply like a wave - like nothing else, and who yesterday was Queen out of the Epiphany cake and chose Robinet (the French Painter) as her FAVORI with the most pretty confusion possible - into the bargain with Marie, we have two little Russian girls, with the youngest of whom, a little polyglot button of a three-year old, I had the most laughable little scene at lunch to-day.
-I was watching her being fed with great amusement, her face being as broad as it is long, and her mouth capable of unlimited extension; when suddenly, her eye catching mine, the fashion of her countenance was changed, and regarding me with a really admirable appearance of offended dignity, she said something in Italian which made everybody laugh much.
+more fit Letter: TO MRS. THOMAS STEVENSON MENTONE, JANUARY 7, 1874 MY DEAR MOTHER, - I received yesterday two most charming letters - the nicest I have had since I left - December 26th and January 1st: this morning I got January 3rd.
+Into the bargain with Marie, the American girl, who is grace itself, and comes leaping and dancing simply like a wave - like nothing else, and who yesterday was Queen out of the Epiphany cake and chose Robinet (the French Painter) as her in Italian which made everybody laugh much.
 It was explained to me that she had said I was very POLISSON to stare at her.
 After this she was somewhat taken up with me, and after some examination she announced emphatically to the whole table, in German, that I was a MADCHEN; which word she repeated with shrill emphasis, as though fearing that her proposition would be called in question - MADCHEN, MADCHEN, MADCHEN, MADCHEN.
 This hasty conclusion as to my sex she was led afterwards to revise, I am informed; but her new opinion (which seems to have been something nearer the truth) was announced in a third language quite unknown to me, and probably Russian.
-To complete the scroll of her accomplishments, she was brought round the table after the meal was over, and said good-bye to me in very commendable English.

-The weather I shall say nothing about, as I am incapable of explaining my sentiments upon that subject before a lady.
-But my health is really greatly improved: I begin to recognise myself occasionally now and again, not without satisfaction.
+To complete the scroll of her accomplishments, she was brought round the table after the meal was over, and said good-bye to me The weather I shall say nothing about, as I am incapable of explaining my sentiments upon that subject before a lady.
+But my health is really greatly improved: I begin to recognise myself in very commendable English.